pjheden/myWebPage/README.md

 ProjectsMap and ProjectCircle is currently unusued, remove or fix

+Add resumé download

+Show skills and/or experiences on page?

 Add some overview of my projects, keywords and what fields they are in perhaps, graphs.
 My most typical language in projects, Y axis - Coding language, X axis - magnitude